How To Grow Scabiosa Flowers From Seed

 - Scabiosa seeds can be sown in Autumn and Spring.
 See our seed sowing chart to work out when is best in your climate here.

-- I would raise seedlings over direct sowing, the seeds are another variety that require light for germination.
+- I would raise seedlings over direct sowing, these seeds are another variety that require light for germination.

-- Press the seed lightly on top of the soil and cover lightly with vermiculite.
+- Press the seed on top of the soil and cover lightly with vermiculite.

 - Germination takes around 10-20 days at 18-20 degrees.